WilliamPring/GPU-Passthrough-Arch-Linux-to-Windows/README.md

 ---
 ## Audio Working with Pipewire + Jack
-1. Download the pw-jack but this is not possible with libvert so download this
+1. pw-jack but this is not possible with libvert so download this

 ```
 sudo pacman -S qemu-audio-jack